 LiveTraffic creates aircraft in X-Plane‘s sky at current real life positions.
 Flight tracking data providers provide this positional information.
 Without tracking data, LiveTraffic cannot do anything.
 Collecting tracking data is big effort.
 Some providers build on flight enthusiast communities to help, others invest much money themselves.
 Hence, conditions under which we can access their data, varies.

-LiveTraffic can read from the following sources, called channels.
+LiveTraffic works out of the box with OpenSky as a flight tracking data provider.
+Additional providers, called channels, are available, which the following table lists.
 LiveTraffic can even read several channels at the same time.
 Warnings apply, see Basic Settings.

 free when feeding ADS-B data, or paid subscription.
 API key needed